 I was at Tomorrowland for 2 nights and 1 day.
 So, you may say that I did not have the full Tomorrowland experience.
-But I did stay 11 hours at the festival on Sunday and made an effort to go to ALL 16 stages – walked all around Dreamville – even participated in morning yoga in Dreamville… So I saw a good amount of the madness that went down!
+But I did stay 11 hours at the festival on Sunday and made an effort to go to ALL 16 stages – walked all around Dreamville – even participated in morning yoga in Dreamville… So I basically got a crash course of the madness that went down!

 Dreamville at Tomorrowland

-As I said in my last post about how I got to go to Tomorrowland, I arrived at Dreamville at midnight on Saturday night.
+As I said in my last post about how I got tickets to Tomorrowland, I arrived at Dreamville at midnight on Saturday night.
 Since there was only 1 hour left of the festival this night (and would have been a 30 minute walk into the festival grounds), we decided to chill and explore the campground.
 Pranav had brought in “special” orange juice, and we sipped on the bottle as we explored Dreamville.
 By the way, here’s a comprehensive packing list I made for Tomorrowland, including tips on how to bring alcohol!

 Now, Dreamville is REALLY big.
 We stayed at the “international ambassador” campground since Fernando was able to get us wristbands for being from Chile.
 This meant that we camped closest to the entrance within the general camping areas.
 We were also only a couple steps away from the main plaza, which had a bunch of food options, grocery store, a hookah bar, bathrooms, the opening party stage and more.
 Others that were not as fortunate can be camping at an area that was at least another 30 minutes away walking.